adolfo-trocoli/XML-data-extractor/README.md

  - Code to search.
 It must follow the syntax: {3 or 4 numbers}-{between 3 and 8 alphanumeric characters}.
 Examples could be *327-ABC*, *922-WXYZ*, *1234-JML2JML3*.
  - Output XML file: It must be a **writable** XML file.
  - Output JSON file: It must be a **writable** JSON file.
+#### Sample input and output files
+There are some sample files in the repo to showcase functionality
+- Sample input: catalogo.xml
+- Sample XML output: salida.xml
+- Sample JSON output: salida.json

 ## Room for Improvement